pixlee/android-sdk/doc/kotlin/UI.md

 - [Guide of PXLPhotoProductView](#automatic-analytics-of-pxlphotoproductview) : `OpenLightbox` event
 - [Guide of PXLPhotoRecyclerView](#automatic-analytics-of-pxlPhotoRecyclerView) : 'VisibleWidget' and 'OpenedWidget' events
 - [Guide of PXLPhotoRecyclerViewInGrid](#automatic-analytics-of-pxlphotorecyclerviewingrid) : 'VisibleWidget' and 'OpenedWidget' events
-- [Guide of PXLPhotosView](#automatic-analytics-of-PXLPhotosView) : 'VisibleWidget' and 'OpenedWidget' events
+- [Guide of PXLWidgetView](#automatic-analytics-of-PXLWidgetView) : 'VisibleWidget' and 'OpenedWidget' events

 ### PXLPhotoProductView